-With the recent news that physical media sales for Music CD’s are down this year the main focus for news companies is to state that CD’s are dead.
+With the recent news that physical media sales for Music CD’s are down this year the main focus for communication, companies are to state that CD’s are dead.
 Wait no more CD’s?
-Never ever again???
+Never again???

-Well the media would have you believe that the format is dead on it’s feet and that digital downloads are wave of the future etc, etc ,etc.
+Well, the media would have you believe that the format is dead on its feet and that digital downloads are a wave of the future etc., etc., etc.

-Put simply physical media for instance Music CD’s are still extremely popular.
+Take physical media, for instance; Music CD’s are still very popular.
 The most important factor is the sound quality, CD’s offer a higher quality sound compared with traditional MP3’s available over the internet.

-Many prefer having tangible goods, it gives customer satisfaction if they can physically hold a CD Case and flick through the booklet for tracks and read said booklet whilst they listen to their newly purchased album.
+Many prefer having tangible goods; it gives customer satisfaction if they can physically hold a CD Case and flick through the booklet for tracks and read said booklet while they listen to their newly purchased album.

-As well as a feeling of owning something rather than owning what is essentially a file.
+As well as a feeling of owning something rather than holding what is necessarily a file.
 You are always going to have two camps, those who prefer to download and those who prefer CD’s

 Unsigned bands will always use CD’s for sale at gigs and to promote themselves, sending in a demo to a record company and grabbing others attention.